For the Purrbabies

 Assessing your pet’s daily life involves looking at how they engage in and enjoy their routine activities.
 This includes their playtime, exercise, and interactions with family members and other pets.
 Observing these everyday behaviors can give you a clearer picture of their overall comfort and happiness.
 Let’s consider some key aspects of your pet’s day-to-day life:

 We asked Dr. Irish to tell us more about a balanced quality of life.
-She said, “sometimes, it’s hard to see how everything fits together.
+She said, “Sometimes, it’s hard to see how everything fits together.
 For example, a dog unable to use their back legs may become severely depressed when they can’t chase their favorite toy anymore.
 But another dog with the same problem could still be happy if their owner provides lots of mental stimulation like pulling it around in a wagon to see all their friends.
 This shows that there isn’t always a clear answer when it comes to what makes life good, especially when deciding if it’s time to think about euthanasia.”

 👉 Sometimes you’ll need a little more guidance to answer questions.
 Here are some links that can help: